 We will train our model with the dataset containing both normal users’ activity patterns as well as malicious samples.
 Now, we can use this model to predict any unseen activity if it is normal or malicious!

-(2) This approach will be useful for us when we have a history of long-term interactions/history between user and bot (like via private messages).
+(2) This approach will be helpful for us when we have a history of long-term interactions/history between the user and bot (like via private messages).

 In this case, one way of detecting bots is by finding out very similar patterns in their communications!
 We can easily do so by analyzing conversations between them over time, which will allow us to find out the same kind of questions that they’ve asked each other at different points in the conversation.

-(3) This approach is based on an unsupervised algorithm and it will be helpful in finding unknown malicious bots that we might not have any previous interaction history with!
+(2) This approach is based on an unsupervised algorithm and it will be helpful in finding unknown malicious bots that we might not have any previous interaction history!

 We can use all kinds of clustering algorithms like k-means to cluster different kinds of samples into different clusters/groups which allows us to find out bot-like behavior patterns (or bot-like groups) and can be used to predict unseen bots!